Maverick283/WDWVARouteEditor/README.md

 ✈ Added a query, which checks for problematic routes (Checks for aircraft range and checks the distance of the route)

+✈ Add a login system to database to prevent unauthorized access

 To do: